Definition of Estimates

 - The cost of the work

 Some people have referred to estimates as guesses.
 This isn’t entirely incorrect as guess is a subset of estimate.
-An estimate that has been created without sufficient information that would ensure it is correct is indeed a guess.
+An estimate that has been created without sufficient information that would ensure it is reasonable is indeed a guess.
 So all guesses are estimates, but importantly; not all estimates are guesses.

 If you create an estimate with sufficient information to ensure that it is correct – this is not a guess.